SAOFAI/Framework/README.md

 ### Entity

-An individual or an organization that operates in an environment with various [processes](#process).
+An individual or an organization that operates using [processes](#process) and interacts with the [environment](#environment).
+To differentiate from other entities operating in the environment, the entity implementing the Framework is referred to as the *focal entity*.

 ![Figure](Figures/EntityDefinition.png)

 ### Process

 According to Howard, a process is a set of related activities that are performed by an agent (human or non-human) who has specific *capabilities*  and changes the *state* of these activies (Howard 2003).

+### Environment

+The environment consists of a variety of entities that interact with each other.
+Notable entities that may influence the adoption and operation of AI by the focal entity are:
+- customers
+- partners
+- regulatory bodies

 ## Operation